vonDonnerstein/StringParserPEG.jl/README.md

 All grammars by default use `start` as the starting rule.
 You can specify a different starting rule in the `parse` function if you desire.

 ### Example 1
-Note: All these examples and more can be found in the examples folder of PEGParser.
+Note: All these examples and more can be found in the examples folder of StringParserPEG.

 Let's start by creating a simple calculator that can take two numbers and an operator to give a result.